 3. How to keep an up-to-date and accurate time off calendar

-If you’re managing annual leave, you’ll need some sort of calendar where you record the holidays coming up.
+If you’re managing annual leave requests, you’ll need some sort of calendar where you record the holidays coming up.
 Here are your options:

 a) Use a physical wall calendar or a desk calendar